opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/afterpay/PAYMENT_PAGE/README.md

 The integration supports:

-* Authorization of loan by redirect
+* Authorization of loan by redirecting to Clearpay/Afterpay payment pages
-* Delayed Capture Only
+* Deferred Capture
 * Refunds
 * Voids